ssuppe/sticky_widgets/docs/README.txt

 0.6.3 : 25 Jan 2009 :
 	* Accepts many of Diego Andrés Ramírez Aragón's re-org modifications (thanks!) and also kept his (currently non-functioning) GUI in for SW settings defaults.
-This is non-functioning until we come up with a way to copy the SW's defaults over to the user's widgets as they are created.
+This is non-functioning until we come up with a way to copy the SW's defaults over to the user's widgets as they are created."

+0.6.4 : 2 Feb 2009 :
+	* Fixed a problem where titles of widgets weren't showing up due to an honoring of the widget's context restrictions.
+	* Fixed some misplaced HTML tags that will hopefully make the edit panel work correctly for people.